 In a world where the majority of headphones out there have way too much treble, the HD 650 is a welcome deviation from that norm.

 The HD600’s sound is forward in the mid-range, snappier, and crisper sounding.

 The HD650’s sound is more laid back, more relaxed, and more smoothed over – sort of like sandpaper to wood.

 The HD598’s sound is very balanced and neutral sounding, with a pretty rolled off bass and some sparkle in the treble.

-The 598 has fantastic imaging as far as being able to pin point and locate sounds, but also has a fairly wide Soundstage as well meaning: there’s plenty of good spacing.
-There’s a more out of your head sensation with this headphone and remains my good friend Luke’s go to for Gaming specifically (He actually loaned this to me).
+The 598 has fantastic imaging as far as being able to pinpoint and locate sounds but also has a fairly wide Soundstage as well, meaning: there’s plenty of good spacing.
+There’s a more out of your head sensation with this headphone and remains my good friend Luke’s go-to for Gaming specifically (He actually loaned this to me).

 With the HD 600, you’re getting great Imaging but a more narrow field.
 With certain DACs like the FiiO K3 paired with certain songs, there can be a ridiculously good out of your head feeling.
 “Lights Out” by SONN, Ayelle is a perfect example of what I’m talking about.
 There’s a point in the song that startled me so badly I ripped the headphones off in a panic.
-Even replaying the song and knowing that tehre’s a loud knock is almost too much to handle.
-It’s so realistic that I kept thinking someone was knocking on my apt. door even though I knew it was coming from the song.
+Even replaying the song and knowing that there’s a loud knock is almost too much to handle.
+It’s so realistic that I kept thinking someone was knocking on my apt. door, even though I knew it was coming from the song.

 This one in my estimation did a little better with Soundstage in that the image was wider.
-I could pin point things farther off in the distance while watching movies or playing Fallout.
+I could pinpoint things farther off in the distance while watching movies or playing Fallout.